GianCastle/remember-me/README.md

-Remember me is a task manager made based on my needs.
+Remember me is a task manager made in Express+MongoDB based on my needs.
 However, it may also be welcomed for all of you. :P

 #Installation
 ```